-Anyone with a domain name, or control over the DNS zone file for a domain name, can sign up to become a verified publisher with Brave Payments.
+Anyone with a domain name, or control over the DNS zone file for a domain name, can sign up to become a verified creator with Brave Payments.
 As a verified publisher, you can expect a once-a-month payment in Bitcoin from Brave Software funded by Brave’s complicated advertisement-replacement-and-direct-visitor-contribution monetization scheme.
 Rather than trying to explain the complexities of this, I’ll let Brave Software’s infographic do the talking:

 Since the first beta release of Brave Payments in September, only the model explained in the Cathy and David personas at the bottom of the infographic have been rolled out in the wild.
 This is the simplest model where readers donate Bitcoins to their favorite websites automatically through Brave.
 I’ve argued before that even this, the simplest of Brave’s monetization schemes, is too complicated for users.
 I still believe Brave should be a browser extension rather than its own web browser to attract more paying users.

 The even more complicated business models where Brave Software see themselves swapping out regular web ads with their own self-labeled non-privacy invading and non-annoying ads, has yet to be shipped.
 Under this model, websites and their visitors split the revenue from ads among themselves with Brave Software taking a cut off the top.

 This last aspect of Brave’s revenue model quickly received criticism from the online news publisher organization News Media Alliance (NMA).
 The NMA wrote an open letter to Brave expressing their displeasure over Brave’s intent to substitute the original ads of their members’ websites with those of Brave; with 17 major signatories like the New Your Times and The Washington Post.